River-Mochi/ConfigXML/old/origConfig.md

 1. Configuration is stored in the hierarchical form: Prefab -> Component -> Field.
 2. Prefabs.
   a.
 You need to provide Prefab's name (e.g. ElementarySchool01) and type (e.g. BuildingPrefab).
   b.
-RealCity does NOT support ResourcePrefab and CompanyPrefab - please use RealEco if you want to modify them.
+ConfigXML does NOT support ResourcePrefab and CompanyPrefab - please use RealEco if you want to modify them.
 3. Components.
   a.
 You need to know Comoponent's type (e.g. Workplace, School, PostFacility).
 4. Fields.